Balsamic Flank Steak

-with peach / arugula / quinoa / balsamic reduction
+with peach and arugula salad / balsamic reduction

 - Vinegar, balsamic - 1/3 cup (any inexpensive brand)

 - Garlic - 3 cloves, peeled and crushed